-After reviewing AEMO's management of negative IRSRs, our key findings and recommendations are that:
+After reviewing AEMO's management of negative IRSRs, our key findings and final recommendations are that:

-- the current clamping threshold of \$100,000 should be retained as the evidence does not support increasing or decreasing it; - cycling1 increases the frequency of intervention in the market particularly over the Queensland to New South Wales interconnector.
-There is benefit in AEMO investigating alternatives to current arrangements to determine if they can reduce the incidence of cycling while minimising market interventions; - AEMO should communicate the basis for its approach to the increments2 used in applying and releasing the clamp to interested stakeholders; - where possible, AEMO should publish its estimate of the negative IRSRs within a current trading interval in real-time; and - AEMO's use of the metered initial interconnector flow to estimate the value of the negative IRSRs within a current trading interval is appropriate.
+- The current clamping threshold of \$100,000 should be retained as the evidence does not support increasing or decreasing it. - Cycling increases the frequency of intervention in the market particularly over the Queensland to New South Wales interconnector.
+We consider that given the available evidence, there is benefit in reducing the incidence of cycling and we recommend that AEMO investigate and consult on potential operational responses, which may involve changes to its policies and procedures. - AEMO should communicate the basis for its approach to the increments used in applying and releasing the clamp to interested stakeholders; - Where possible, AEMO should publish its estimate of the negative IRSRs within a current trading interval in real-time. - AEMO's use of the metered initial interconnector flow to estimate the value of the negative IRSRs within a current trading interval is appropriate.